#ThinkJIA

 Children with JIA have inflamed joints.

-Children with JIA can also develop uveitis, or inflammation of part of the eye.
+Children with JIA can also develop uveitis, which is inflammation inside the eye.
 There are often no symptoms, but uveitis can cause permanent sight loss.
 It is very important that children who have JIA have specialist eye tests that can detect uveitis.

-You can download a copy of our ThinkJIA postcard from our resources page.
+You can download a copy of our ThinkJIA postcard and poster from our resources page.

 Download a copy of My JIA, a comprehensive guide to life with JIA, packed full of information for that will help you and your child on your own journey with JIA.
 It includes a section about schools, so be sure to share a copy with your child's school so they know how they can support your child.